Kentown25/Retail_Sales_Perfomance/README.md

 #### Gender Insights:
 - Total sales amount was $454K, and females contributed a larger portion to total sales than males, leading by 2% (males = 49%, females = 51%).
 Overall, this shows there wasn't a significant difference in total sales between males and females.
 Similarly, there were only 22 more females than males.
 - Females dominated sales for Clothing and Beauty.
 They led by $8K and $7K, respectively.
-Most electronic sales were from males.
-Males led electronic sales by $3K.
+Most sales for Electronics were from males with a $3K lead.
 - Most customers were from females ages 45-54.
 However, males dominated total sales for this age group.

 #### Age Group Insights: